-The Health Insurance Portability and Accountability Act (HIPAA) applies to protected health information (PHI).
-When stored or transmitted electronically, the HIPAA Security and Privacy Rules require covered entities to safeguard the integrity and confidentiality of electronic protected health information (ePHI).
-The most common way in which ePHI is shared is via email.
-No wonder HIPAA-compliant email security is a critical concern for healthcare organizations, with most preferring to outsource this item to knowledgeable providers.
+The Health Insurance Portability and Accountability Act (HIPAA) is a complicated law that sets the standards for collecting, transmitting, and storing protected health information (PHI).
+When information is stored or exchanged electronically, the HIPAA Security and Privacy Rules require covered entities to safeguard its integrity and confidentiality.
+One of the most common ways that PHI is shared electronically is via email.
+Understanding how HIPAA rules apply to email is essential to meet HIPAA requirements and protect sensitive data.

 The HIPAA Email Security Rule

-- Organizational requirements state the specific functions a covered entity must perform, including implementing policies and procedures, and obligations concerning business associate contracts.
+- Organizational requirements state the specific functions a covered entity must perform, including implementing policies and procedures and obligations concerning business associate contracts.

 - Physical safeguards encompass the security of computer systems, servers, and networks, access to the facility and workstations, data backup and storage, and the destruction of obsolete data.